shabbyrobe/amiss/doc/active.rst

 .. _`P of EAA`: http://martinfowler.com/eaaCatalog/activeRecord.html

-I'm not in love with this pattern, but I have used it in the past with some other libraries.
-This has been added to facilitate a migration for an old project of mine, but people seem to be quite fond of Active Records so why not include it.

-``Amiss\Active\Record`` is an Active Record wrapper around ``Amiss\Manager``.
+I'm not wild about Active Records, but they can be very effective for rapid development and people seem to like them, and Late Static Binding made them extremely simple to implement.

 Defining